olendorf/github_for_researchers/_units/navigating.md

 Fortunately only in the worst situations is most of your work not recoverable, and only if you have been very negligent in your committing and branching.

-## Going back to your last commit.
+## Going Back to Your Last Commit.

 Its not unusual to realize your work has gone a bit awry.
 If you commit often, its often the best course of action to go back to your last commit.
 First lets add another file.
 Downlaod the sample file and put it in your `learning_git` directory.
 Then also, open